tml3nr/Tidal-Connect-Volumio/README.md

 #9./ Setting device in Tidal Connect Service

-#10./ start service and check on status
+#10./ Start service and check on status